Ranger tips encounter large

 Stretching from Adelaide’s beachside suburb of Christies Beach to the mouth of the River Murray and the Coorong, Encounter Marine Park protects the diverse marine life of St Vincent Gulf, Backstairs Passage and Encounter Bay.

-It’s also a great place to visit, with so much to do – like dipping your toes into the water at one of the beaches, snorkelling and diving at spectacular reefs, surfing one of the many great breaks, seeing the giants of the deep – southern right whales – on their winter migration, or fishing from beaches and jetties.
+It’s also a great place to visit, with so much to do – like dipping your toes into the water at one of the beaches, snorkelling and diving at spectacular reefs, surfing one of the many great breaks or seeing the giants of the deep – southern right whales – on their winter migration.

 Want to experience it for yourself?
 We’ve asked Ranger Nikki Zanardo for some tips for your next visit.
 Here’s what she had to say: